In this article, you'll learn about the following Sound Match FAQs:

 Why is there a Normal Program after Sound Match Completes?

 Sound Match allows you to tailor Eargo to your unique hearing preferences.
 It takes around 8-10 minutes to complete, in-ear.
 You’ll hear sounds presented through the left and right devices at different loudness and pitch levels.
 If you hear the sound tap “Yes” and if you do not hear it, you can tap “replay” to try again, and if you still cannot hear it, you can tap “No.”

 Before starting Sound Match, please make sure your hearing devices and the charger have at least a 25% charge, (i.e. at least one solid white Hearing Device Indicator Light and one pulsing).

 During Sound Match, please hold your mobile device as pictured:

 Sound Match uses your results to personalize Eargo so that your individual listening preferences are met for each ear.
-After it is completed, you’ll be able to view your results in graphic format.

 To update your devices with Sound Match personalization, please put them inside the Charger to complete the process.
 If you decide not to apply the Sound Match results, they will be discarded and your Eargo devices will remain with the programs that are already inside.
 For devices without previously applied Sound Match results, these will be Preset Programs 1, 2, 3, & 4.